marcusoftnet/Marcusoft.OutsideIn.FeatureDemo/readme.txt

 Marcusoft.OutsideIn.FeatureDemo
 ===============================

-TODO: Return great demo-data from FeatureDBWrapper
-	Write the Controller Level version of the specs
+TODO: Write the Controller Level version of the specs

 This a demoproject that is to be used when I hold workshops in BDD with SpecFlow.